Dense fog disrupts road traffic in parts of Punjab

-According to details, the visibility has dropped due to dense fog on main roads in plain areas across the province as a result Lahore Motorway M2 from Thokar Niaz Baig to Sheikhupura, Motorway M3 from Lahore to Nankana and Motorway M11 from Lahore to Sambrial have been closed at for all kind of traffic.
+According to details, the visibility has dropped due to dense fog on main roads in plain areas across the province as a result Lahore Motorway M2 from Thokar Niaz Baig to Pindi Bhattian, and Motorway M11 from Lahore to Sambrial have been closed at for all kind of traffic.

 The Motorway police have appealed the drivers to use Grand Trunk (GT) Road for travelling.
 They have also urged the drivers to drive slowly and switch on fog lights.